Savoy Theatre: 1990 fire and restored theatre

 In 2000 the briefly reconstituted D'Oyly Carte Opera Company produced H.M.S.
 Pinafore at the theatre.
 Donald Sutherland next starred at the theatre in Enigmatic Variations, followed by a further D'Oyly Carte season, playing The Mikado and The Pirates of Penzance.
 In 2002, a season of Return to the Forbidden Planet was followed by the D'Oyly Carte productions of Iolanthe, The Yeomen of the Guard and The Mikado, and then a revival of Yasmina Reza's Life x 3.
 In 2003, the company revived Pinafore, followed by Bea Arthur at The Savoy, John Steinbeck's Of Mice and Men, Peter Pan and Pirates.
 These were followed by The Marriage of Figaro and The Barber of Seville performed by The Savoy Opera Company in 2004.
 Next were seasons of Lorna Luft starring in Songs My Mother Taught Me and the new salsa musical Murderous Instincts.
 Coward's Blithe Spirit was revived in 2004–05.

 The Savoy Hotel group, including the theatre, was sold in 2004 to Quinlan Private which, in turn, sold the theatre in 2005 to the Ambassador Theatre Group (ATG) and the Tulbart Group (selling the Savoy Hotel to Prince Al-Waleed bin Talal).
 Productions since then have been mostly revivals and transfers of modern musicals; major productions have included The Rat Pack: Live from Las Vegas and a new musical theatre version of Porgy and Bess, directed by Trevor Nunn (both in 2006), Fiddler on the Roof (2007–08), Carousel (2008–09), Legally Blonde (2010–12) and Let It Be (2013–14).

 In December 2013, ATG acquired sole ownership of the Savoy.
 The first new production after this was Dirty Rotten Scoundrels (2014–15), followed by Gypsy (2015), Funny Girl (2016), Dreamgirls (2016–19), and 9 to 5: The Musical (2019–March 2020), when UK theatres closed due to the COVID-19 pandemic.

 The theatre reopened in July 2021 with Pretty Woman: The Musical, which had been playing at the Piccadilly Theatre before the closure.
 The production closed in June 2023.
 Sunset Boulevard starring Nicole Scherzinger played a limited 16-week run from September 2023 to January 2024.
 The Broadway transfer of Plaza Suite, starring Sarah Jessica Parker and Matthew Broderick, had a limited run from January to April 2024.

 The West End premiere of Mean Girls began previews on 5 June 2024 with an opening night on 26 June.
-The show closed on 8 June 2025, and Burlesque is scheduled to play from 10 July until 6 September 2025.
-Paddington: The Musical is scheduled to premiere at the theatre on 1 November 2025.
+The show closed on 8 June 2025, and Burlesque played from 10 July until 6 September 2025.
+Paddington: The Musical premiered at the theatre on 1 November 2025.